meganlockette/train-schedule/README.md

 # train-schedule

-This app uses firebase and Moment.js to provide up-to-date information about current train arrival and depature times.
+This app uses firebase and Moment.js to provide up-to-date information about current train arrival and departure times.